 If you do fall asleep, your baby will lie very close to you and you will act as a giant pillow preventing him or her from rolling over.

 Some studies do indicate a higher risk for SIDS when co-sleeping, some indicate a lower risk.
 Recent research shows no higher incidence of SIDS unless the mother or father smokes or has consumed alcohol.

 Also, it is very important that your baby does not get too warm or that your blanket covers his face.

 If you want to co-sleep with your baby, talk to the baby’s health care provider first.
 And never ever let the baby share your bed if you or your spouse has consumed alcohol.
 Read more about safe co-sleeping here.

-Well, if you make sure to put the baby’s head in different directions when he sleeps as well as when he is awake, this should not be a problem.
+Well, if you make sure to put the baby’s head in different directions when he or she sleeps as well as when awake, this should not be a problem.

 And anyway, if the baby’s head becomes a little bit flat in the beginning, this almost always goes away when the baby learns to sit up or even before that if you remember to vary your baby’s head’s position both when he is asleep and awake.
 Talk to a pediatrician if you’re worried.
 For a young baby to have a flat spot on his head is called positional plagiocephaly.
 It is a cosmetic issue, it is common and it goes away over time.

 How many toddlers with a funny head shape have you seen?